Stoefff/FMI-basic-c-/Week12/README.md

 **Good practice will be doing binary search first with iterator the with rec**

 ### Spectre and  meltdown and some low level shit
 Semerjiev is explaining about instruction sets and registries.
-He showed us how the "if" operator makes goto in the registries memory.
+He showed us how the "if" operator makes "goto" in the registries memory.

-TODO: Check how the "if" tree of the code generates registry address to the the goto jumps when "if" is executed or just how the instruction set is generated with registry pointer to the memory
+`TODO`: Check how the "if" tree of the code generates registry address to the goto jumps when "if" is executed or just how the instruction set is generated with registry pointer to the memory

-So in modern chips not every instruction is taken from the instruction set which is maybe in L1 cache ?????.
+So in modern chips not every instruction is taken from the instruction set which is maybe in L1 cache?
 So to prevent this the chip loads whole blocks of instruction from the cache to the registries

-Chips have 2 ways of optimizing which:
+Chips have 2 ways of optimizing:
-RIGHT/WRONG checking - Speculation execution
+* RIGHT/WRONG checking - Speculation execution
-Parallelism
+* Parallelism

-Mechanism of Meltdown:
-Simple way of explaining: takes uncleared cache data which is actually unprotected
+Mechanism of Meltdown: Takes uncleared cache data which is actually unprotected

 Spectre even could inject code

-Speculation control Script -
+Speculation control Script

-# How the functions work in the stack by Semerjiev:
+## How the functions work in the stack by Semerjiev:

-Exactly after the stack pointer in the begging the arguments are written After that there is the functions and their local variables So when functions in order to go back to the starting pointer before the function call the pointer goes back with help of a base pointer or frame pointer which helps to navigate back before the function call.
+Exactly after the stack pointer in the begging, the arguments are written.
+After that there is the functions and its local variables.
+So in order to go back to the starting pointer after execution of the function, before the function call the pointer goes back with help of a base pointer or frame pointer which helps to navigate back before the function call.

 This thing we learned in OS back in ELSYS - base pointer is the start of the stack in this case the function and navigates with stack pointer